exdf0/exdf0/README.md

 ## I'm a Student 👨‍🎓, Game / Web / Desktop Developer 🚀!
 - 🔭 I’m currently working on dektop application
 - 🌱 I’m currently learning 😂
-- 👯 I’m looking to collaborate with other Flutter developer 👩‍💻 and mobile app designers 🎨
+- 👯 I’m looking to collaborate with other web developer 👩‍💻 and desktop app developer 🎨
-- 🤔 I’m looking for help with Flutter front-end developer
+- 🤔 I’m still learning to .lua , .php , .js and  .py.
-- 🥅 2021 Goals: Developing an app to be heard in the world 🌎 and learning artificial intelligence 🤖
+- 🥅 2022 Goals: I want to improve myself 🌎 and learning  vue.js & react.js 🤖
-- ⚡ Fun fact: I love to swim 🏊‍♀️, play chess ♟, play basketball 🏀 and cycling 🚴‍♀️
+- ⚡ Fun fact: I love to play chess ♟, play basketball 🏀 and listening to music.

 ## ⏲ What we are doing now: